Bubble mapping with the Square Kilometer Array -- I. Detecting galaxies with Euclid, JWST, WFIRST and ELT within ionized bubbles in the intergalactic medium at z>6: How the ionizing photon budget within IGM bubbles is tied to properties of bubble galaxies

 As an alternative to the procedure used to generate the galaxy count predictions of Fig.~\ref{Ngal_fesc}, in which the relative shape of the observationally determined field luminosity functions was used as a basis for populating IGM bubbles with galaxies until a fixed ionizing photon budget had been reached, one may instead start from the halo mass distribution.
 In Fig.~\ref{Ngal_fesc_halocat}, we start from the dark matter halos predicted within the $\approx 1000$ cMpc$^3$ bubbles predicted by the fiducial reionization simulations of Section~\ref{bubble_section} at $z=7$ and then adopt the fitting function presented by \citet{Inoue18} for the relation (and Gaussian scatter) between halo mass and UV continuum luminosity to attach galaxy fluxes to each halo.
-This results in a luminosity function for bubble galaxies that is steeper than that assumed in Fig.~\ref{Ngal_fesc}, with lower galaxy counts at the bright end but predictions at the faintest detection limits that are mostly similar to the $\langle f_\mathrm{esc} \rangle = 0.1$--0.2 predictions from that figure.
-However, this procedure also gives rise to significant bubble-to-bubble variations in predicted galaxy counts, due to differences in halo mass distributions within bubbles of similar volume.
-To illustrate this, we in Fig.~\ref{Ngal_fesc_halocat} present galaxy predictions for five randomly selected $\approx 1000$ cMpc$^3$ bubbles.
-One of these bubbles stands out in having reached this volume despite a significantly smaller combined dark halo mass and ionzing photon production than the rest, resulting in a galaxy population that would only be detectable at the very faintest detection limits considered.
+If we furthermore adopt the $N_\mathrm{ion}/L_\mathrm{UV}$ distribution of Section~\ref{Nion_LUV_section}, we would arrive at $\langle f_\mathrm{esc} \rangle \approx 0.15$ for these galaxies.
+However, the predicted number of bright galaxies ($M_\mathrm{UV}<-19$) in Fig.~\ref{Ngal_fesc_halocat} is several times lower than would be expected from even $\langle f_\mathrm{esc} \rangle \approx 0.2$, in Fig.~\ref{Ngal_fesc}, whereas the number of galaxies at the faintest detection levels ($M_\mathrm{UV}\approx -17$) in most cases are similar to what one estimate for $\langle f_\mathrm{esc} \rangle \approx 0.15$ through interpolation in Fig.~\ref{Ngal_fesc_halocat}.
+This is primarily because the procedure of relating UV luminosities to halo masses in Fig.~\ref{Ngal_fesc_halocat} results in a luminosity function for bubble galaxies with a different shape than that assumed in Fig.~\ref{Ngal_fesc}, with more very faint galaxies at the expense of bright ones.
+Moreover, this procedure also gives rise to substantial bubble-to-bubble variations in predicted galaxy counts, due to differences in halo mass distributions within bubbles of similar volume.
+To illustrate this, Fig.~\ref{Ngal_fesc_halocat} features galaxy predictions for five randomly selected $\approx 1000$ cMpc$^3$ bubbles.
+One of these bubbles stands out in having reached this volu me despite a much smaller combined dark halo mass and ionzing photon production than the rest, resulting in a galaxy population that would only be detectable at the very faintest detection limits considered.

+As further discussed in Section~\ref{assembly_bias}, more sophisticated simulations, meeting observational constraints on the properties of $z\gtrsim 7$ galaxies in overdense regions, will be require to gauge which of the two approaches (Figure ~\ref{Ngal_fesc} or \ref{Ngal_fesc_halocat}) that results in the most realistic estimates.